SrishtiGameLab/info-viz-s1c1-1617/README.md

 ## Note

-The course structure under the MIT License.
+Please read the license document on how to use all commited files.
 Please check the work by students linked in issues for their respective licenses before using it.